 Everyone wants to talk about Genie+.
 And a lot of people feel like they need to learn all about Genie+ before their next trip.
-Our YouTube series of 6 videos about Genie+ has gathered over 70,000 views in just the past two months.
+Our YouTube series about Genie+ has gathered over 100,000 views.
 Our fancy-pants availability charts have gotten your feedback as must-have tools for this current era of Genie+.
 And there are many, many Disney sites that are offering prioritized lists of Genie+ attractions at every park.

 A lot of those lists are based on gut feel.
 And some are even based on some pretty thorough testing by the authors or their teams.
 But here at TouringPlans, we’ve got the math.
-And I’m finally confident that we’ve got enough data to make some real data-driven prioritized attraction lists for each park.
-Today we’ll start with Animal Kingdom, and then in the coming days we’ll release similar posts for the other three WDW parks (and eventually Disneyland parks too, but they need some bigger sample sizes first).
+And I’m confident that we’ve got enough data to make some real data-driven prioritized attraction lists for each park.

-This post was last updated on September 13th to account for recent trends.
-This includes the addition of Meeting Pals at Adventurer’s Outpost
+This post was last updated on February 26th to account for recent trends.

 Explain the Math